junxit/us-congress-bills-109/bill.md

 # H.R.
 5079

-> To provide for the modification of an amendatory repayment contract between the Secretary of the Interior and the North Unit Irrigation District, and for other purposes.
+> To update the management of Oregon water resources, and for other purposes.

 ## § 1.
 Short title